Form I-407: Abandonment of Green Card & U.S. Tax Rules

+Form I-407: Even though Form I-407 is an immigration form that is filed with USCIS, it may result in unforeseen tax consequences with the IRS.
 While for many Legal Permanent Residents (aka Green Card Holders) filing Form I 407, which is the I 407, Record of Abandonment of Lawful Permanent Resident Status will relinquish their green card and remove them from U.S. tax consequences — the same may not be true for Long-Term Residents.

 As provided by USCIS:

 Form I-407, Record of Abandonment of Lawful Permanent Resident Status, is designed to provide a simple procedure to record an alien’s abandonment of status as a lawful permanent resident (LPR) of the United States.

 Use of Form I-407 also ensures that an alien abandoning their LPR status is informed of the right to a hearing before an immigration judge and that the alien has knowingly, willingly, and affirmatively waived that right.

 While the filing of the form I 407 may help you relinquish your green card, it does not eliminate your need to complete a form 8854, if you qualify as a Long-Term Resident.

 Long-Term Resident Tax